velasqvides/Pulseq3DradialGREsequences/documentation/Tutorial.md

 ## Image reconstruction
 1. Copy the raw data (usually .dat file) and the `info4Reco.mat` variable to the folder [raw_data].
 2. Execute the script [dataPreprocessing.m].
-The `rawDataName` and `nFinalCoils` should be change here.
+The `rawDataName` and `nFinalCoils` variables should be change here.
 3. Execute the script [gradientDelayCorrection.m].
 4. Execute the script [partitionByPartitionReconstruction.m].
 5. During the execution of those three scrips some `cfl` and `hdr` files will be created and saved in the folder [processed_data], including the final reconstructed imageVolume.